sangeetha-murugesan-sda9/ToDolist_final/README.md

 ## *List of java class files and its functions:*

-*Data.ToDoList.java has the fillListForDebugging() which has list of tasks already filled.
+*The Data.ToDoList.java has the fillListForDebugging() which has list of tasks already filled.
 The getInput(dataName) is for getting input from the user.The method updateTask(rowNumber,itemNumber,newData) is for updating the task,printMenu() is for printing the list of Mainmenu.The showList() is to display the list of task already available and with the newly added tasks.
 The method add(title,date,time,location,status,category) will add the new task.
 The method validateInteger(